continuous-foundation/banff-2025/workshop/index.md

 ---
 title: Banff 2025 Workshop
 subtitle: Shaping a movement for the future of scientific communication
+abstract: |
+  In May 2025, the Continuous Science Foundation brought 22 visionary thinkers—researchers, tool builders, funders, and open science advocates—from around the world to Banff, Alberta.
+At its core, the workshop confronted a fundamental disconnect: the way we conduct science has changed, but the way we communicate it has not.
+Research today is iterative, computational, and collaborative.
+Yet, our outputs are still largely static PDFs, siloed data, and disconnected repositories.
+The workshop invited participants to break away from these conventions and imagine a communication ecosystem that matches the pace and complexity of modern science.
+With support from [The Navigation Fund](https://www.navigation.org), this unique gathering sparked something powerful: a new movement called **Composable Science**.

+  Today, science moves faster than our current systems can support.
+Research is often published late, locked in static documents, and difficult to reuse.
+The Banff workshop challenged that status quo.
+Through deep conversation, outdoor exploration, and creative collaboration, participants co-created a new paradigm: science that is modular, continuous, discoverable, and reusable by design.

+  Composable Science is about more than better tools—it’s about a cultural shift.
+It reimagines how we communicate the process of research, not just the end result.
+It values progress over perfection, collaboration over credit, and real-time sharing over long delays.
+Thanks to this convening, we now have a shared language, a clear roadmap, and an energized network ready to build the future.
 ---

 In Banff, Alberta, from May 27–29, 2025, we gathered a diverse group of researchers, infrastructure builders, funders, open-science advocates and change-makers to imagine a new future for scientific communication.
 The Continuous Science Foundation workshop wasn’t a typical meeting of minds—it was a collaborative design space aimed at rethinking how we share and evolve science.